plp13/qman/README.md

 ## Project status

 All basic functionality has been completed.
-The software has been in use since late 2023 and is considered to be stable.
+The software has been in use since late 2023 and is considered stable.
 Bugs, of course, still happen.
-If believe you have found one, please open an [issue](https://github.com/plp13/qman/issues).
+If you think you have found one, please open an [issue](https://github.com/plp13/qman/issues).

 ## New in this version

 Version 1.5.0 introduces the following:
-- Support for several different operating systems.
-Qman is no longer just for Linux.
-The following manual systems are currently supported:
+- Support for several different manual page systems.
+Historically Qman only supported `mandb`, but this is no longer the case.
+The program now supports the following manual page systems:
   - **[mandb](https://gitlab.com/man-db/man-db)** - most Linux distributions
   - **[mandoc](https://mandoc.bsd.lv/)** - Void Linux, Haiku, others?
   - **[freebsd](https://www.freebsd.org/)** - FreeBSD
   - **[darwin](https://www.apple.com/macos/)** - macOS
-- Hyperlinks to files or directories in the local filesystem.
-Config option `viewer_path` can be used to set the program for opening these (default is `/usr/bin/xdg-open`).
+- Hyperlinks to files or directories in the local filesystem (new config option `viewer_path` can be used to specify the program for opening them)
-- New config file section `[capabilities]` enables users to disable several non- core program features
+- New `[capabilities]` config file section enables users to disable several non- core program features
 - Three new themes:
   - `adwaita`, designed to match the colors of dark Adwaita desktops
   - `adwaita-light`, designed to match the colors of light Adwaita desktops
   - `modernity-light`, a generic light theme to complement `modernity`
 - Re-organized and extended documentation
-- Improved error messages, esp. when it comes to errors caused by a misconfiguration or a missing manual pages database
+- Improved error messages, especially when it comes to errors caused by misconfiguration or a missing manual pages database
-- Miscellaneous bug fixes and documentation updates
+- Miscellaneous other bug fixes and minor features

 > **:bulb: Note**
 >